eloj/radix-sorting/README.md

 to a vectorized implementation that is worth it in practice.
 The issue seems to be poor gather/scatter support.
 I'm looking forward to be proven wrong about this in the future.

+There are optimized histogram functions [out there](https://gist.github.com/rygorous/bf1659bf6cd1752ed114367d4b87b302), and with AVX-512 it certainly seems more viable, but I have yet to personally explore this space.

-For other architectures this may be more viable.
+For other architectures this may be more or less viable.

 ## <a name="cpp-implementation"></a> C++ Implementation